Lutheran Theological Seminary at Gettysburg: Subsequent campus history

-The cornerstone of the Church of the Abiding Presence was laid in 1940 and construction was completed in 1942.
 In about 1960, the seminary purchased the nearby Elsie Singmaster Lewars home and in 1961, the Adams County Historical Society moved from the courthouse basement to Old Dorm (added to the NRHP in 1974).
 In 2011, the society moved into Wolf House, also owned by the seminary.
 The 2011 "Crossroads Campaign" planned $1.8 million of fundraising for chapel renovations.

 Merger

 In January 2016, the seminary's board announced a merger with the Lutheran Theological Seminary at Philadelphia.
 While originally planned as a closure of both schools with the formation of a new institution, that plan was canceled over accreditation issues and a merger of the two schools was completed 1 July 2017, under the name United Lutheran Seminary.